 Contacting a Title IX Resource Coordinator is not the same as filing a formal complaint; formal complaints are submitted to email@example.com and investigations are conducted by the Office for Dispute Resolution.
 Rather, Title IX Resource Coordinators are a resource to help you make an informed decision about which options are right for you.
 Below are a few options a Title IX Resource Coordinator may be able to help you with:

 Supportive measures are individualized supports to help those impacted by incidents of gender-based or sexual harassment, including sexual assault, participate in campus life at Harvard and continue with their studies or work.
 Supportive measures may be implemented at any time and may include:

 - Increased monitoring of certain areas of the campus

-Some incidents of sexual or gender-based harassment may be resolved through an informal resolution process without a full investigation.
-If informal resolution is appropriate, an ODR Investigator, Harvard College Title IX Coordinator, or the TItle IX Officer will work with parties to reach a mutually acceptable resolution.
+Some incidents of sexual misconduct or harassment may be resolved through an informal resolution process without a full investigation.
+If informal resolution is appropriate, an ODR Investigator, Harvard College Title IX Resource Coordinator, or the TItle IX Officer will work with parties to reach a mutually acceptable resolution.
 Informal resolution is a voluntary process.

 No Contact Orders

 A no contact order is issued by the College and is designed to limit or prohibit contact or communications between or among individuals.
 No contact orders generally are mutual, meaning that they restrict each party from contacting, or communicating with, the other.